 29.1 Admin fees will be added start from 100 pounds per case

 All estimates or quotes before work started is an agreement between plumb and fixit and yourself any changes must be done 7 days before any work starts must but in writing so i can change the estimate or quote if needed.

-picking up keys or dropping off will have a pick up fee.
+picking up keys or dropping off will have a fee.